femiveys/browser-push-notifications/README.md

 # Browser Push Notifications (for Meteor)
+Send Browser Push Notifications in the most easy way.
-Currently only from a Chrome browser to Android devices
+Currently only from a Chrome browser to Android devices.

 ## How to use
 ### Installation